christiankyle-ching/board_resolution_is/docs/README_DEPLOY.md

 Tesseract OCR is used to detect the text content of the images uploaded.
 To install, just run the installer and click **Next** a bunch of times.

+**Note:** Windows Defender Smartscreen will block your installation.
+Click the **Run Anyway** button to proceed.
+Read [this](https://github.com/UB-Mannheim/tesseract/issues/32) for the reason of UB Mannheim.

 ### Visual Studio C++ Build Tools

 1. Extract all the files in [vs_BuildTools.zip](https://drive.google.com/file/d/1WGwRLyx2mRVLWkLYrU7xb0dJCWCze_Li/view?usp=sharing) in the root of `C:\`.